 People reply and I try to give them some ideas that they might not think of and to help them get "un-stuck".

 In the age of Google and Pinterest, parents still struggle with meal ideas.
 Wouldn't it be nice to create memories in the kitchen instead of bookmarking another recipe?

 Let's give the kids the chance to have standout favourite dishes that you have cooked (just like your mum before you), without the stress and constant challenges.

 Sign up for the newsletter

 I'm a mom on a mission to teach other moms how to cook.
-Receive updates about recipe experiments, new blog posts, and my first online cooking course, Cook All The Veg.
+Receive updates about recipe experiments, new blog posts, and Cook More Veg.
 You also get a FREE 7 Day Cooking Plan that focuses on variety and making the most out of leftovers.

 You're signing up to receive emails from Cooking School For Moms